Don’t Be Sorry for the Struggle

 I watched my mother struggle.

-I watched her struggle.
+I witnessed every struggle.

-But I can tell you from experience—it’s the struggle that made me.
+But I can tell you from experience: It’s the struggle that made me.

 I watched her.